caiwd/PCCNN/README.md

 Please do not hesitate to contact me if you have any queries, my e-mail address is hanym@mail.buct.edu.cn.

-/The code will be open sourced after the paper is accepted/
+/The code will be open sourced after the paper is accepted.
+MAJOR REVISION NOW/